News at SDState

 Search Results

-Through a nearly $100,000 grant, the National Science Foundation has positioned ÈÕ±¾avÊÓÆµ to help improve the nation's research enterprise.
+You searched: Through a nearly $100,000 grant, the National Science Foundation has positioned ÈÕ±¾avÊÓÆµ to help improve the nation's research enterprise.
 One of the NSF’s primary goals is to increase the United States' ability to conduct high-quality, impactful research.

 Over the past two decades, the United States has been importing more and more avocados each year, underlining a growing obsession with the nutrient-dense fruit.
 Simultaneously, the U.S. and the rest of the world have been dealing with a growing environmental crisis spurred on by an overreliance on plastic.
 Could avocados — specifically avocado peels — provide a potential solution?